PhilipNaudus/simple_site-gh-pages/pages/qing/fierce_and_filial.md

 When Mulan refuses to consummate the wedding, Princess Wanhua grows suspicious and eventually discovers that Mulan is a woman.
 Finally, Mulan shares her story, and Wanhua is so impressed that the two women become sworn sisters.
 Wanhua agrees to betray the bandits and work to destroy them from within.

 Before she departs, Mulan confides her insecurities in Princess Wanhua.
 When she first left, she had not intended to be away for this long.
 Being that almost all young men have been drafted, her fianc&eacute; Qingyun has been living in a town of women for nearly seven years.
 Mulan has little doubt that Qingyun has already married, and is uncertain whether these years that she has spent living among men have lowered her value beyond even hoping to become his second wife.
-Finally, Princess Wanhua comes up with a solution which both of them feel will convince Qingyun to marry Mulan: If he takes Mulan in marriage, Wanhua will agree to serve as his mistress.
-Mulan feels relieved and is deeply grateful to the princess.
+Finally, Princess Wanhua comes up with a solution she feels may convince Qingyun to marry Mulan.

 <figure class="float left" style="max-width:450px;">
 <img src="/assets/images/articles/fiercely_filial/earth_master_hua_mulan.jpg" alt="Earth Master.
 (Although his name is Zhao Rang, he goes by Earth Master for much of the book.)
 Included as an illustration in an early woodblock printing of Fierce and Filial." />